rodneuson/CINQ-Test/README.md

+# Completed by Ricardo Polytowski on May 05, 2017 #

 # Proposed Exercise: #

 A company wants to provide a common interface to its customers that would abstract the communication to its physical components installed on a machine.